B2B SEO

 It’s important to note that these benchmarks are B2B-specific because of the particular demands of their client base.

 First, B2B target customers have a business mindset.
 They know what they’re looking for and want to find out if your solution will integrate well into their company structure.
-This means you need to be meeting the more defined, data-driven needs of a business customer base – which isn’t all bad compared to the fickle desires of a consumer.
+This means you need to be meeting the more defined, data-driven needs of a business customer base–which isn’t all bad compared to the fickle desires of a consumer.
 At least you know what you’re working with.

 Secondly, the sales process for B2C customers is much more straightforward, whereas the B2B sales cycle is much longer and more complex.
 Purchases tend to be more costly and there is usually more than one decision maker which makes target customers spend a longer time making decisions.

-For B2B businesses this means concentrating on retaining customers as much as attracting new ones, or that you focus on brand exposure and product education.
 B2B companies need to show off their expertise, persuading multiple decision-makers, while B2C SEO strategy is usually focused more on single decision-makers.
 User intent must be the priority for B2B marketers looking to convert potential leads into paying customers.

 So, now you know why it’s important to leverage a successful B2B-specific SEO strategy